S. George Mason Dr. & S. Four Mile Run Dr. Intersection Study

 This study will advance the two preliminary design concepts for the intersection of S. Four Mile Run Drive, S. George Mason Drive, and the Washington & Old Dominion Trail.
 It includes the fundamental analysis for both options and includes additional review of what is necessary to grade-separate the W&OD trail from the intersection.

-The project team will explore the feasibility of the intersection treatments proposed in the South George Mason Drive Multimodal Transportation Study: improvements made to a conventional intersection, a peanutabout, and a grade separated W&OD trail.
+The project team explored the feasibility of the intersection treatments proposed in the South George Mason Drive Multimodal Transportation Study: a conventional intersection, a peanut-shaped roundabout, or "Peanutabout", and a grade separated W&OD trail.

 • A peanutabout incorporates design features and operations of a typical roundabout.
 They are often used to help manage vehicle speeds and reduce the number of conflict points between motorists, trail users, bicyclists and pedestrians.

-The feasibility study will focus on evaluating alternatives based on improvements to traffic operations and the safety of people walking, biking, taking transit, and driving.
+The feasibility study focused on evaluating alternatives based on improvements to traffic operations and the safety of people walking, biking, taking transit, and driving at and through the intersection.

 • Document existing conditions